pelias/documentation/search-workflows.md

 # Common geocoding workflows

 Mapzen Search provides several API endpoints, and each is best suited for a particular geocoding workflow.
-Match your use case to these common scenarios to determine which endpoint to use for a particular task in your app.
+Match your use case to these common scenarios to determine which endpoint to use for tasks in your app.

 ## You have a single address field that needs geographic coordinates (`/search`)